Clemson University Dojo Information

 Doshinkan trainings are designed for adults.
 Anyone 16 and older is welcome to train with us.
 Children 14 to 16 years old may train if at least one parent is training with us and with the permission of the instructor.
 Our members are encouraged to participate as fully as possible and to improve their physical stamina and control through training.
 The key to doing well in Karatedo Doshinkan is quite simple...be willing to try and do your best even when you think you may not be able to do something and be willing to repeat, repeat, repeat.
 Anyone can learn the techniques and kata that are intrinsic in Karatedo Doshinkan; it simply takes focus, effort, and repetition.
 Our CU dojo members range in age from 17 to over 60 and work hard to improve their individual skills and understanding as well as to support each other in our training in Doshinkan.

 Adults in the Clemson area are welcome to observe a training at any time.
-We hold free trial classes at the beginning of each academic semester (usually January, May, and August) of each year.
-Please see our announcements page for information about our next set of trial classes.
+We usually hold free trial classes twice a year (usually January and August).
+Please contact Shihan Dr. June for information about our next set of trial classes.
 New members may also begin training at other times with the permission of the instructor.

 Please contact Shihan Dr. June Pilcher for more information about Karatedo Doshinkan or about joining our classes.